 Bestselling author, radio host, TV personality, Christian?
 You better believe that a lot of people have an opinion about him.

 Dave Ramsey's Investment Advice: The Reactions

 So, was 12% too optimistic?
-Lucky for you, this was a question we were born to answer!
+Luckily for you, this was a question we were born to answer!

-Last year we developed a tool to let you figure out the returns of the S&P 500 over any time period using data provided by Robert Shiller on his website.
-Now, that tool is great – but we have better ways to play with that data (namely, by tossing it into a spreadsheet program and crunching some numbers for you!).
-Let’s evaluate Mr. Ramsey’s comment with the S&P 500 in mind… the most popular benchmark in the United States, which also happens to have tons of index funds and mutual funds and other ways to invest in it.
-It’s fair to say that most people have access to an S&P 500 index fund or some other means to invest in the index’s components.
+Let's evaluate Mr. Ramsey's comment with the S&P 500 in mind.
+It's the most popular benchmark in the United States, and also happens to have tons of index funds and mutual funds and other ways to invest in it.
+It's fair to say that most people have access to an S&P 500 index fund or some other means to invest in the index's components.

-Editor: We’ve since also put our S&P 500 trailing returns calculations into a tool you can use.
+Editor: We've also put our S&P 500 trailing returns calculations into a tool you can use.

 The S&P 500's Trailing 40 Year Geometric Average Returns

 Graphed above are the 1,224 40 year periods in our data-set, which we built by including every month from January 1871 to December 2012.

 The number shown is the geometric average return of reinvested dividends over that period.
 I calculated both nominal return and real (inflation-adjusted) returns, using the CPI reading also provided by Shiller.

 (A note on methodology: if you reproduce the set, when you count dividends makes a difference.
 I also assume 0% taxes and $0 transaction fees.
 Coase would be proud.)